-Barbara Anne served in leadership positions with three non-profit organizations prior to joining the federal government, including serving as Director of Lending & Training for the Women's Opportunities Resource Center (WORC), and as Executive Director of two, additional non-profit CDFI's – both of which she helped to obtain the certification.
-During her tenures as Executive Director, Barbara Anne served as a training consultant for two, quasi-government national agencies.
+Barbara Anne served in leadership positions with three non-profit organizations before joining the federal government, including serving as Director of Lending & Training for the Women's Opportunities Resource Center (WORC), and as Executive Director of two, additional non-profit CDFI's – both of which she helped to obtain the certification.
+During her Executive Director tenures, Barbara Anne served as a training consultant for two, quasi-government national agencies.
 She also served in communications and training leadership roles with two large insurance companies, including operating a community-based initiative for one of them.
-Additionally, she co-owned a business with her husband for 10 years, where she handled operations and financials, and assisted with marketing and business development.
+Additionally, she co-owned a business with her husband for ten years, where she handled operations and financials, and assisted with marketing and business development.

 Barbara Anne is a member of the Association for Talent Development (ATD), CDFI Women's Network, Powerful Women of South Jersey, and a few other professional organizations.
 In 2016 she was awarded "Women's Advocate of the Year" by the National Association of Women's Business Owners (NAWBO) – South Jersey Chapter.
 In 2011, Cambridge Who's Who® named her a "VIP of the Year."
 Barbara Anne holds a M.S. in Executive Leadership from Champlain College, where she earned a 4.0 GPA.
-Barbara Anne also graduated Magna Cum Laude with a B.A. in Political Science/Honors with concentrations in Pre-Law and Women's Studies from Rowan University; and she graduated "with honors" from Cumberland County College with an A.A. in Liberal Arts with a concentration in Business Communications from Cumberland County College.
-She additionally has earned several professional certifications and adult continuing education certificates.
+Barbara Anne also graduated Magna Cum Laude with a B.A. in Political Science/Honors with concentrations in Pre-Law and Women's Studies from Rowan University (nee Glassboro State College).
+Additionally, she graduated "with honors" when she earned an A.A. in Liberal Arts, with a concentration in Business Communications from Cumberland County College (now Rowan College of South Jersey), and she has earned several professional certifications and adult continuing education certificates.